-Your Unit Reading List contains sources of information such as books, Journals and Journal Articles along with quality websites that have been specifically chosen by your Unit Coordinator to support your learning in the Unit.
-This is a great place to start and is accessible from your Unit Blackboard site.
+Your Unit Reading List contains key resources that have been chosen by your Unit Coordinator to support your learning in the Unit.
+This is a great place to start and is accessible from your Unit Canvas site.

 Each Campus has a Library which provides access to study areas and books including the high use collection where a copy of your Unit text (if in print format only) is available to borrow for a three hour loan from the high use collection.

 Take a moment to browse the Library website homepage.
 It has lots of useful links including the opening times, how to book a study room, how to borrow a book along with the loan periods.
 Most importantly it is where you can access the Nursing and Midwifery library guides and health specific databases.

 Click on the image to browse the Library Homepage.

 Use the library to search for books, ebooks, journal articles, newspaper articles, DVDs, and more.